holehouse-lab/supportingdata/2022/ginell_2022/misc/af2/readme.md

 As a sanity check we ran a `diff` between the PDB files from the first AF2 UniProt dump (V1) and the second AF2 UniProt dump for the human proteome.
 Specifcally,

+	#/bin/zsh

-	# run from inside a directory where the v2 files where unpacked
+	# run from inside a directory where the AF2 v2 files were unpacked.
+The V1 files
+	# were unpacked in a directory that is at the relative location of
+	# ../../UP000005640_9606_HUMAN/
 	for d in *pdb
 	do
 		d2=$(echo $d | sed "s/v2/v1/g")